juancho11gm/juancho11gm.github.io/_posts/ssr-csr-ssg-isr.md

 _Inspect the website and search for the content._

 When navigating between pages, the CSR pages will load very fast since we don't have to wait for the **initial** markup.
-However, the performance may vary when fetching data with CSR.
+However, the load state will take longer when fetching data with CSR.
 We will have a loading state while the data is fetched.
 So, we have to wait until the request is finished to render all the content.

 That data is fetched on **every** page request, so we will get the most updated one.